oldcoder01/api-gateway-proxy-mini/README.md

 - A **Node.js + Express** API with a simple internal structure (router → controllers → services).
 - A **PostgreSQL** database wired in for real `/items` CRUD.
 - A **Dockerfile** and **docker-compose** so you can run the whole stack locally.
-- A shared controller/service layer that can also be reused from a **Lambda handler** later.
+- A shared controller/service layer that can also be reused from a **Lambda handler**.
+- A working **AWS Lambda + API Gateway + RDS Postgres** deployment path you can talk through in interviews.

 ---